wttech/CQ-Unix-Toolkit/README.md

 * `cqpkg` -- Creates empty zip package on local filesystem using provided specification (name, group, version, paths, filters) which is valid and minimal CRX FileVault package.
 CQ connection not required.
+* `cqrepkg`-- Read or rewrite package definition and/or content i.e. name, group etc and JCR filters
 * `cqbld` -- Builds remotely uploaded CQ package using connection parameters
 * `cqcp` -- Makes a copy of remote CQ package to your local environment
 * `cqget` -- Makes a copy of CQ resource to your local environment